Commerce

 12 Economics: 12Eco Full Year

-Course Description: The course covers the economic issues of overseas trade, employment and inflation.
-Students learn the causes, the possible effects and how to define and measure these issues.
-Students will also develop an awareness of government policies that may be used to address these issues.
+Course Description: The course covers the macroeconomic issues of overseas trade, employment and inflation.
+Students learn the causes of each issue, their economic effects and how to define and measure these issues.
+Students will also study government policies that may be used to address these issues.

-Recommended Entry Criteria: a minimum of 8 credits from 11Eco (if studied) including Achievement Standard 90986, otherwise Level 1 Certificate
+Recommended Entry Criteria: a minimum of 10 credits from 11Eco (if studied), otherwise Level 1 Certificate

 Qualifications to be gained: Level 2 Achievement Standards credits